 Security is key

 While handling sensitive patient data, security is not a good-to-have, rather, it is a must-have.
-A good hospital communication system should have inbuilt secure systems for communication.
+A good hospital communication platform should have built-in secure communication tools.
 The very minimum should be HIPAA compliance and encrypted messages.
 This makes hospitals a target for cyberattacks, and it is very important to protect patient data against data breaches.

 It simply means, in the world of healthcare, that secure communication is actually ensuring that all patient information remains confidential, and all staff can focus on their best services to provide to patients without fearing data leakage or hacking.